 It is likely that all these approaches, combined, have a good chance providing a significant improvement in pain relief and quality of life in those with knee OA.

-Stem cell treatment is a treatment modality that offers a great deal of hope for individuals suffering from knee OA as well.
+Regenerative medicine is a treatment modality that offers a great deal of hope for individuals suffering from knee OA as well.

 If you are curious about any of the treatment approaches listed above, contact us at Inovo Medical.